 The process for entering preferences using your phone or tablet is the same as if you were using a PC.

-You can view your timetable under the 'Timetable' link directly after the sort is completed and Allocation Adjustment opens.
+You can view your timetable under the 'Timetable' link after the sort is completed and Allocation Adjustment opens.
 Check the STAR timeline to view when Allocation Adjustment opens for the current trimester.
+When STAR is in Read Only you can still view your timetable but you cannot make changes.

 You may find you have not been allocated to an activity due to it clashing with another one of your activities.
-If this is the case and you are unable to select another timeslot, contact Customer Service to be directed to the appropriate Faculty contact.
+If this is the case and you are unable to select another timeslot, contact Deakin Central to be directed to the appropriate Faculty contact.

 At the close of Allocation Adjustment mode a forced sort will be run to assign any unallocated students to remaining available timeslots.

 STAR will only display units that have scheduled activities.
-Units that are offered in the cloud mode or are offered online will not be visible on STAR as you are not required to attend activities.
+Units that are offered in Cloud (online) mode do not have activities and thus will not be visible on STAR.

 During Preference Entry mode, if there is a change to the time or day of one of your preferences, that preference will become invalid and the next available preference will be selected.

-During Allocation Adjustment mode, an automatically generated email will be sent to all affected students if:
+During Allocation Adjustment mode, if there is a change to your activity, you may need to allocate yourself to another available activity time.
+An automatically generated email will be sent to all affected students if:

 - there is a change in activity start time